awirayaksa/claudia/README.md

 ### MCP Servers (For the Brave)

-Want to give your AI actual powers?
+Want to give Claudia actual superpowers?
 Configure MCP servers!

 1. Go to Settings > MCP Servers
 2. Click "Import from Claude Desktop" if you're lazy (recommended)
 3. Or manually add servers if you enjoy pain
-4. Watch your AI use 26 different tools to accomplish what you could've googled
+4. Watch Claudia use 26 different tools to accomplish what you could've googled

 **Known Issues:**
 - API key resets on startup ~~(we're working on it)~~ FIXED! 🎉